DeltaXML/vscode-xslt-tokenizer/README.md

 ![xslt-tasks](xslt-tasks.png)

-*XSLT transforms are configured and run as special VSCode Tasks*
+XSLT transforms are configured and run as special VSCode Tasks.
 For more detail, see [XSLT Tasks](https://github.com/DeltaXML/vscode-xslt-tokenizer/wiki/XSLT-Tasks)

 ## Release Notes